rh12503/triangula/README.md

 ```
 ## Contribute
 Any contributions are welcome.
 Currently help is needed with:
-* Support for exporting effects to SVGs
+* Support for exporting effects to SVGs.
 * Supporting more image types for the CLI and GUI. (eg. .tiff, .webp, .heic)
 * Allowing drag and drop of images from the web for the GUI.
 * More effects.
 * Any optimizations.

+Thank you to these contributors for helping to improve Triangula:
+- @bstncartwright
+- @2BoysAndHats